 I work in the areas of Environmental Sociology, Science & Technology Studies, and Political Sociology, primarily using historical-comparative and qualitative methods.
 Alongside expertise in these areas, I teach sociological theory and social research methods.

+I am presently Assistant Professor of Sociology at Sonoma State University in Rohnert Park, Califonia.
 I completed a PhD in Sociology at the University of California, Davis in 2019, and moved on to a position as a Postdoctoral Research Associate with the University of Oklahoma Cooperative Institute for Mesoscale Meteorological Studies, placed with the National Weather Service in Alaska.